|Lurleen B. Wallace|

 July 31, 1964 - The first close-up photographs of the moon were sent back to Earth by Ranger 7.

-July 31, 1964 - In a news conference, Secretary of State Dean Rusk admited there were differences between the United States and South Vietnam on the issue of extending the war into North Vietnam, but agreement on the general conduct of the war.
-He stated that U.S. warnings to communist China and North Vietnam indicated total U.S. commitment.
+July 31, 1964 - In a news conference, Secretary of State Dean Rusk admitted there were differences between the United States and South Vietnam on the issue of extending the war into North Vietnam, but agreement on the general conduct of the war.

 July 31, 1965 – “Harry Potter” author J.K.
 Rowling was born in Yate, Gloucestershire, England.